 Jun 18 2009

 Well the plane is moving again!
 This time to my most excellent workshop (actually it is my garage).
-When I built this part of the house I fully anticipated building/working on a planes so I made the shope extra large 30×30 ft.
+When I built this part of the house I fully anticipated building/working on a planes so I made the shop extra large 30×30 ft.
 At one time I had two canards in (a Varieze and a LongEZ fuselage).
 It has a 11 ft ceiling and is free span (I used a big I-beam for the center support).
 Most importantly for the summer in the south is that it has a super big ass air conditioner, TV, Stereo and a frig.
 What a great place to go to work.

 These are two buddies.
-Tony Cole (left) Nick Annon (A.Nick the big bruiser) .
+Tony Cole (left) Nick Annon (the big bruiser) .
 I like Tony because we get along famously, laugh a lot and he is from the British mother land (funny being he is now living in a former colonies and enjoying it).
 He is building a LongEZ and I just love his English accent.
 Tony left for a few weeks right after the move to work on his house back in England.
 He goes back once a year, so you know where my first trip abroad is going to be.

-A.Nick is fun.
+Nick is fun.
 Kind of hard not to love a big, puppy dog….
-U.Nick U and A.Nick,IMG_2694 Brains and brawn.
+Nick and Nick.
+Brains and brawn.

 Looks sleek in the shop!